 This crust maybe the crowning glory of this rosemary cheesecake.
 It is the easiest crust I have ever made and it seriously tastes like a crust my mom used to make from my childhood.
 Wasa crackers are low carb and Trim Healthy Mama approved, so it keeps this a low carb cheesecake.

 Bonus!
 You can also get Wasa cracker gluten free!

 How to Make a Stevia Rosemary Cheesecake

-The process for making this stevia cheesecake will actually be quite simple.
+The process of making this stevia cheesecake will be quite simple.
 You know me!
 Simple is always better.
-There are two steps in this rosemary cheesecake: make the crust, and make the filling.
-Okay, so maybe it's not quite that simple!
-The crust is only three ingredients and the cheesecake filling really only needs to be creamed together, so truthfully it's pretty easy to make.
+There are two steps in this rosemary cheesecake: make the crust and make the filling.
+Okay, so maybe it's not that simple!
+The crust is only three ingredients and the cheesecake filling only needs to be creamed together, so truthfully, it's easy to make.

 I prefer to use a springform pan for this recipe, but you can use a regular pie pan if you would prefer.

 When you get to chopping your rosemary, I started with cutting two twigs off my rosemary plant.
 You will want to discard the stem part but keep all the green leaves.
 Make sure to chop finely so you don't get large bits of rosemary in your rosemary cheesecake.
 You want the flavor without having to chomp down on a rosemary leaf!